 4.1.
-Working of VAT
+Working of Value Added Tax

-VAT is based on the principle that each producer or distributor adds value to the goods (materials) he has purchased and it is this added value, which is taxed at each stage of the distribution chain.
+VAT is based on the principle that each producer or distributor adds value to the materials he has purchased and it is this added value, which is taxed at each stage of the distribution chain.
 This is explained below: